ada-ros/tutorial-aeic21/Exercises.md

    * Note that the above command will mount your home directory inside the docker, at `/home/<your user>`.
 Thus, it is dangerous to run commands as root in that environment.

 This solution already has the ROS2 environment loaded.
 (No need to source the `/opt/ros/foxy/setup.bash` script.)

+### Alternatives: VirtualBox image

+An image containing all the necessary software is (or will be shortly) available at https://github.com/ada-ros/tutorial-aeic21/releases.
+The performance of the simulator in the VM is highly dependent on the capabilities of the host machine.
+It is recommended to test the suitability of this approach in advance.

 ## 1. Ada development environments for ROS2